Port-Hamiltonian formulation and symplectic discretization of plate models. Part II : Kirchhoff model for thin plates: Introduction

-In part II of this companion paper, the modeling and discretization of thin plates described by the Kirchhoff-Love plate model is carried out within the PH framework, allowing for boundary control and observation.
-Compared to the existing literature on either the symplectic Hamiltonian formulation of \cite{LI2016984,LI2018310}, or the port-Hamiltonian framework throgh jet theory in \cite{SchobertMindlin,SCHOBERL2015610}, the main contribution of this paper concerns the PH formalism based on a Stokes-Dirac structure.
+In part II of this companion paper, the modeling and discretization of thin plates described by the Kirchhoff-Love plate model is carried out within the PH framework, allowing for boundary control and observation. {The existing literature dealing with the symplectic Hamiltonian formulation of the Kirchhoff plate \cite{LI2016984,LI2018310} focused mainly on analytical solution for the free vibration problem.
+This approach is powerful whenever easy solution are sought for but does not extend to systems interconnected in complex manners.} Furthermore, plate models were investigated withing the port-Hamiltonian framework using jet theory {\cite{jetMin,jetKirchh}}, but the numerical implementation of such models remains cumbersome.
+The main contribution of this paper concerns the representation of the Kirchhoff plate using the concept of Stokes-Dirac structure, so to take advantage from the modularity of this geometric structure.
 This formalism is presented both in vectorial and tensorial forms.
 Moreover, the tensorial formalism \cite[Chapter~16]{Grinfield} highlights that this model mimics the interconnection structure of its one-dimensional counterpart, i.e. the Euler-Bernoulli beam.
 Compared to part I dedicated to thick plate Mindlin model in which first-order differential operators are explored in dimension two, and compared to \cite{LeGorrec2005} in which second- or higher-order differential operators were explored in dimension one only, the contribution of this paper is the PH formalism of systems of dimension two described with second-order differential operators, such as the Kirchhoff-Love model.
 The model, once written in a tensorial form, highlights new insights on second-order differential operators: especially the double divergence and the Hessian are proved to be adjoint operators one of another, which represents another important contribution of this paper.
 Finally, the extension of the PFEM method to the structure-preserving discretization of the Kirchhoff model is also a novelty of the paper.
-It allows simple implementation of numerical schemes compared to the jet theory formalism, while preserving the structure of PHS at the discrete level.
+It allows simple implementation of numerical schemes compared to the jet theory formalism, while preserving the structure of PHS at the discrete level. {The last section is dedicated to numerical studies of this model using Firedrake \cite{firedrake}.}